poissonconsulting/jaggernaut/README.md

 # jaggernaut

-jaggernaut is an R package to facilitate Bayesian analyses using JAGS (Just Another Gibbs Sampler).
+jaggernaut is a prototype R package to facilitate Bayesian analyses using JAGS (Just Another Gibbs Sampler).

 Key features include